How To Clean Bamboo Floors

 Your flooring will perform best when the interior of your home has a consistent humidity range of 40%-60% and a temperature range of 60 degrees to 80 degrees Fahrenheit.

 Fixing scratches on your floor is something you will generally be able to do yourself.
 If the scratch is white, the finish has not been compromised and is repairable.
-Simply use a PH balanced cleaner with a soft cloth and you can easily eliminate these blemishes.
-If the scratch is deeper but the raw wood is not exposed, you can apply a little bit of mineral oil to a rag and this will minimize the appearance of the scratch.
+Use a PH balanced cleaner with a soft cloth, and you can easily eliminate these blemishes.
+If the scratch is deeper but the raw wood is not exposed, you can apply a little bit of mineral oil to a rag, which will minimize the scratch’s appearance.

 You can minimize their appearance by using a colored wax fill stick or a putty filler such as Timbermate or Picobello floor repair kit for deeper scratches and chips.
 If you have more severe damage that cannot be fixed with this method, your best option is to replace the board.
 If you follow these tips, you’ll be sure to keep your new bamboo floors looking as beautiful as the day they were installed.